Photo courtesy of Study Breaks

 You might experience these “triggers” already and not even know it.
 You might love the feeling of having your hair cut by your hairdresser.
 The feeling of a hairdresser massaging your scalp and brushing your hair might send waves of tingles down your spine.
 This sensation is an experience of ASMR in real life without the help of an artificial environment like YouTube.

 People on social media take their ASMR craft to a professional level.
-They purchase equipment, such as binaural microphones, that makes the experience more interactive and realistic.
+They purchase equipment, such as binaural microphones and soundproofing foam panels, that makes the experience more interactive and realistic.
 Some creators tell their audience to plug in their earphones, consequently encompassing a personal effect.
 Using editing software, people can create an artificial atmosphere with visuals and sounds.
 Miracle Forest utilizes this with videos that include spaceships, mythical apothecaries and an Indian Palace.

 Paul, also known as Ephemeral Rift on Youtube, is an ASMR YouTuber who has a myriad of both conventional and unconventional content.
 He has videos of different tranquil ambiances that include waterfalls, birds singing and forest sounds.
 Paul plays a multitude of characters on his channel.
 He has one series in which he plays a character named Corvus D. Clemmons.
 Upon first glance, Clemmons is a character that looks very nightmarish and mysterious.
 As you watch and listen to the video, you will see that he displays a calm presence.
 He is a “plague doctor” that wears a bird beak mask that is used to cover up his old and withering human appearance.
 The inspiration of this character comes from the “plague doctor” outfit physicians would wear during the bubonic plague to avoid the disease while treating their patients.
 In this video, the plague doctor works to help you sleep at night.
 The plague doctor performs a series of tests that include whispering.
 In the middle of the video, he taps on various objects such as an IV bag filled with what looks like water.
 He then adds a green liquid to the IV bag, ensuring that this will help his patient sleep.
 This liquid acts as a placebo effect for the viewer, helping them drift away into sleep.